tabo0/CCGNN/README.md

 # CCGNN
-The code and dataset for our IJCAI 2023 paper: Collaborative Graph Neural Networks with Contrastive Learning for Sequential Recommendation.
+The code and dataset for our paper: Collaborative Graph Neural Networks with Contrastive Learning for Sequential Recommendation.
 We have implemented our methods in Pytorch.

 ## Dependencies